 COVID-19 Outbreak Impact on the admissions process

-Due to the C-19 outbreak, we are processing all the admissions applications online.
-If required, students can request a face-to-face meeting to discuss the course and admissions details which will be with appointments only.
-For more details please contact our admissions team on 020 7078 7029 or email them to email@example.com.
+Due to the C-19 outbreak, we were processing all the admission applications online however based on the current situation the admission applications are now being processed face-to-face and online (if required).
+For more details please contact our admissions team on 020 7078 7029 or email them to firstname.lastname@example.org.

 Application Stage and Procedure: